 Over-40 British blogger Catherine Summers has achieved great success with her blog, Not Dressed as Lamb, which she founded when she was 39 as a way to document how her style changed once she entered her 40s.
 Since then, she's won numerous blog awards and was even featured in The New York Times style section.

 Diane has been obsessed with fashion for as long as she can remember.
 The Fashion on the 4th Floor founder grew up a tomboy but became a model in her 20s.
-She has been involved in the fashion industry ever since, and her blog serves as personal style diary with a focus on over-40 fashion.
+She has been involved in the fashion industry ever since, and her blog serves as a personal style diary with a focus on over-40 fashion.

 Blogger Cathy Williamson earned her blog, The Middle Page, legions of loyal fans when she documented her trying battle with breast cancer in 2013.
 Now that she's cancer-free, she uses the blog to document her incredibly chic, high-minded style, which proves that being in your 50s does not mean having an old-fashioned aesthetic.